Use of restraintsRestraint devices

 - Limit only the movements that may cause harm to the patient or caregiver

 - Be removed as soon as the patient and the caregiver are safe

-A nurse who has special training in using restraints can begin to use them, but a doctor or another health care provider must be told restraints are being used.
-They must then sign a form before the restraints can continue to be used.
+A nurse who has special training in using restraints can begin to use them.
+A doctor or another provider must also be told restraints are being used.
+The doctor or other provider must then sign a form to allow the continued use of restraints.